Trendyol/quarkify/docs/components/popup.md

 </Popup>
  ```

-As it can be seen, Popup component is shown or hidden by the prop it takes show.
+Popup component is shown or hidden by the prop it takes show.
 If show prop is true, popup will be shown.
 Otherwise it will not be rendered.

 ## onClose
 onClose property of Popup component is called whenever popup's show property goes from true to false.
 In other words, whenever popup component has been closed, this function gets triggered.